 We produce accurate, consistent, and impartial estimates of the revenue effects of alternative tax policies that the Governor, members of the Legislature, and the public can rely upon during the policy making process.

 How we construct revenue estimates

 We start with the most recent tax revenue data available.
 We then apply growth projections to the data elements of interest to project the amount of tax that will be collected in the future if there are no changes in tax law.
-These projections rely heavily on forecasts of general economic growth and on many specific economic parameters (such as the growth in capital gains realizations) provided by third parties.
+These projections rely heavily on forecasts of general economic growth and on many specific economic parameters (such as the growth in capital gains realizations) provided by the Department of Finance or other third parties.
 Baseline revenue changes from year-to-year in response to projected changes in economic conditions, but it assumes there will be no changes in tax law in future years.

 Tax year changes